 The Company has minimum collateral posting thresholds with certain of its derivative counterparties, including with its clearing broker for cleared swaps, for which it typically pledges cash.
-Due to volatility in the fixed income markets during 2014 primarily resulting from the rally in U.S Treasuries and the corresponding reduction in long-term interest rates, the Company was required to post incremental cash collateral with derivative counterparties.
-The Company used cash on hand and cash received with respect to repurchase agreements to satisfy these requirements.
-As of December 31, 2014 and December 31, 2013, the Company had cash pledged as collateral for derivatives of approximately \$159.0 million and \$22.8 million, respectively, which is reported on the Consolidated Balance Sheets as Due from counterparties.
-The Company received cash of approximately \$10.1 million and \$62.7 million as collateral against derivatives at December 31, 2014 and December 31, 2013, respectively, which is reported on the Consolidated Balance Sheets as Due to counterparties.
+The fixed income markets experienced continued market volatility during the three month-ended December 31, 2015 primarily as a result of global economic concerns and the corresponding timing of if and when the Federal Reserve will increase short term interest rates.
+Overall long term interest rates decreased during the three months-ended December 31, 2015.
+During 2015 and 2014, the Company rehypothecated some of the U.S. Treasury securities it received as incremental collateral on its repurchase borrowings, swaps and swaptions, effectively entering into repurchase agreements with such securities, in order to increase its cash position.
+The maximum amount of repurchase borrowings for the rehypothecated U.S. Treasury securities was \$530 thousand and \$3.3 million during the years ended December 31, 2015 and December 31, 2014, respectively.
+At December 31, 2015, no U.S. Treasury securities were rehypothecated.
+As of December 31, 2015 and December 31, 2014, the Company had cash pledged as collateral for derivatives of approximately \$211.3 million and approximately \$159.0 million, respectively, which is reported on the Consolidated Balance Sheets as Due from counterparties.
+The Company held cash of approximately \$9.4 million and approximately \$10.1 million as collateral against derivatives at December 31, 2015 and December 31, 2014, respectively, which is reported on the Consolidated Balance Sheets as Due to counterparties.
+As of December 31, 2015, the Company has swaps with two counterparties that are based in England and Switzerland, with fair values in an asset position of approximately \$7.6 million and with fair values in a liability position of approximately \$183 thousand and notional balances of \$25.2 million and \$123.9 million, respectively.
 As of December 31, 2014, the Company has swaps with two counterparties that are based in England and Switzerland, with fair values in a liability position of approximately \$86 thousand and fair values in an asset position of \$645 thousand and notional balances of \$49.3 million and \$163.9 million, respectively.
-At December 31, 2013, the Company had swaps with fair values in an asset position of \$19.4 million and \$34.2 million and notional balances of \$321.8 million and \$825.1 million with these two counterparties.
-Included in the \$159.0 million and \$22.8 million pledged by the Company is cash pledged to the counterparty based in Switzerland of \$500 thousand and \$0 at December 31, 2014 and December 31, 2013, respectively.
-Included in the \$10.1 million and \$62.7 million received by the Company is cash posted as collateral by the counterparty based in England of approximately \$3.4 million at December 31, 2014 and \$42.7 million posted by the two counterparties at December 31, 2013, respectively.
+Included in the \$211.3 million and \$159.0 million pledged by the Company is cash pledged to the counterparty based in Switzerland of \$1.4 million and \$500 thousand at December 31, 2015 and December 31, 2014, respectively.
+Included in the \$9.4 million and \$10.1 million received by the Company is cash posted as collateral by the counterparty based in England of approximately \$7.4 million and \$3.4 million at December 31, 2015 December 31, 2014, respectively.